 Please assist us in caring for your son by completing the online Health History.
 The Health History is available in your son’s Forms & Documents and is available in early Spring.

-Alpine Camp for Boys requires that every camper have a physical examination by a licensed physician within twenty-four months of his arrival at camp.
+Alpine Camp for Boys requires that every camper have a physical examination by a licensed physician within 2 years (24 months) of his arrival at camp.
 A Physician Form is necessary for your physician to complete at the time of the physical.
 Please know that no camper will be admitted to camp on Opening Day if we do not have his completed Health History and Physician Form.
 Upload the completed Physician Form by going to your son’s Forms & Documents page.

 Because our camp program has a potential for communicable diseases, we recommend that program participants are appropriately immunized for, at minimum, the following diseases: tetanus, mumps, measles, rubella, polio, pertussis (whooping cough), and diphtheria.
 We do not require an immunization record, but do require that you attest that all your son’s immunizations are up to date for their school district.
 You will do this in the online Health History.
 Please consult with your child’s physician to ensure that your child is current on all of these.